| Policy Title | SAFER RECRUITMENT & SELECTION | Date of Last Review | September 2024 |

 disorders, bipolar affective disorders, obsessive compulsive disorders, as well as some

-personality disorders and self-harming behaviour; - produced by injury to the body or brain.
+- produced by injury to the body or brain.

 The following people are deemed to meet the definition of disability, without having to show